NethermindEth/Forta-Agents/Paraswap-Agents/AdminOperations/README.md

 - PARASWAP-1-3

-  - Fired when the router implementation was upgraded through calls to `setImplementation`.
+  - Fired when a router implementation is set through calls to `setImplementation`.
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata fields: